COSC3020/reverse-insertion-sort-Kodoka/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+## Average-Case Time Complexity and Reasoning

+As discussed, the best case time complexity of insertion sort will be $\Theta(n)$.
+This occurs when we're working with a fully sorted array like [1, 2, 3, 4, 5].
+Each successive element only requires on comparison to verify that it is in the
+proper location.
+1 is less than 2, so it's good.
+2 is less than 3, so it's good...

+The worse case time complexity will be $\Theta(n^2)$.
+This occurs when we're
+working with a an array full sorted in reverse order like [5, 4, 3, 2, 1].
+Each successive element must be compares to every other element in the already
+sorted portion, to get it to the correct position.
+5 is greater than 4, so it
+must move right.
+5 is greater than 3, so it must move right, then 4 is greater
+than 3, so it must move right as well...

+So we have a best case, a worst case, a secret third case: average.
+What you're
+likely to see when you're not dealing with perfectly sorted/reverse sorted arrays.
+This looks something like [4, 1, 3, 5, 2].